at fifty-five, Larkin leaked

 One day, shortly before Christmas, a human called Helen tripped through a gap in the continuum and found herself outside the house.

-It was snowing.
+It was snowing, and the snow lay deep, crisp and even.
 A sign on the door said “Christmas”.
 Helen rang the bell – a sleigh bell.

 An elf opened the door.
 “Come in”, he said.
 “They’re all in the kitchen.”
 The elf gestured down the hallway, went into a side room and shut the door behind him.